chrisbutler/meteor-postmessage/README.markdown

 *simple-postMessage uses `encode/decodeURIComponent()` to send safe messages on older browsers (and fixes Mozilla's "+" problem).*

+** IE8 doesn’t allow to postMessage to other windows, only to iframes. **

 ## Release History ##

 none yet